-Beginning January 22, 2025, Sacramento Steps Forward will continue the CAS Assessor Certification Training.
-This training series is required for all new CAS Assessors.
+On January 22, 2025, Sacramento Steps Forward began the CAS Assessor Certification Training.

 It will strengthen your social work skills and equip you with the necessary competencies to help make homelessness rare, brief, and nonrecurring.